szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 == Upgrade Notice ==

-= 5.1.5 =
+= 5.1.6 =
-Fixing a bug where a term would not save in the custom post types block.
+Fixing a bug when the term grid would not show on the frontend.
+Testing with WP 6.2.

-= 5.1.4 =
-Updated build scripts.
-Fixing schema errors when it comes to registering attributes.

-= 5.1.2 =
-Fixing block categories for WP 5.8.